floriankimmel/podflow/README.md

   * number: Store the last episode number in 1Password and use it to calculate the next episode number
   * schedule date: Calculate the date of the next Friday
 * Upload ad-free, non-ad-free, cover thumbnail and YouTube cover thumbnail to our own FTP server using the command `ftp`.
-* Back up all those files to two S3 buckets in two different regions.s
+* Back up all those files to two S3 buckets in two different regions
 * Start Auphonic Productions (Command: `auphonic`)
   * The non-adfree version of the episode
   * the YouTube version of the episode